Sing You Home

-Sing You Home (2011) is the nineteenth novel by the American author, Jodi Picoult.
-The novel was released on March 1, 2011, and follows the story of a bisexual woman fighting for the right to use the frozen embryos created by her and her ex-husband.
+Sing You Home (2011) is the nineteenth novel by the American author Jodi Picoult.
+The novel was released on March 1, 2011, and follows the story of a bisexual woman fighting for the right to use the frozen embryos she created with her ex-husband with her new wife.
 The novel features a companion soundtrack CD of ten original songs with lyrics written by Picoult, and music by her best friend, Ellen Wilber.
 Wilber also performs the songs on the CD in the voice of the story's main character, Zoe Baxter.

 Plot

-Zoe Baxter, a music therapist, and her husband, Max Baxter, have tried for a decade to have children, but it is revealed that they cannot have children because of fertility issues.
-Zoe has experienced multiple miscarriages, and she eventually learns that she suffers from polycystic ovary syndrome.
-On the other hand, Max learns that he has a genetic disease.
-Over the course of their marriage, they have tried five rounds of in vitro fertilization.
-After two miscarries, Zoe successfully becomes pregnant, but loses the baby in late pregnancy, during her baby shower no less, much to her great sorrow.
-Zoe and Max soon divorce because Max doesn't want Zoe to pressure him into trying again for a child.
+Zoe Baxter, a music therapist, and her husband, Max, have tried to have children for the past decade, but cannot due to fertility issues.
+Zoe has experienced multiple miscarriages during five rounds of in vitro fertilization and eventually learns that she suffers from polycystic ovary syndrome.
+Max learns that he has a genetic condition that leads to infertility.
+After two miscarriages, Zoe successfully becomes pregnant, but loses the baby late in her pregnancy, during her baby shower.
+Zoe and Max soon divorce because Max doesn't want Zoe to pressure him into continuing to try for a child.

-Sometime later, Zoe, has not recovered from the loss of another baby and the shock of the divorce.
+Zoe struggles to recover from the loss of another baby and the shock of the divorce.
 Max has since moved in with his brother, Reid, and his sister-in-law, Liddy.
-Reid and Liddy are devout Christians, who are also trying to have children, and have similarly experienced several miscarriages because of the Baxter family infertility issue.
-At the beginning, Max is hostile to Reid, Liddy, and their pastor's efforts to convert him to their religion, Evangelicalism, but he eventually warms up to the church and becomes a born-again Christian.
+Reid and Liddy are devout Christians who are also trying to have children, and have similarly experienced several miscarriages because of the Baxter men's infertility.
+Initially, Max is hostile to Reid, Liddy, and Pastor Clive's efforts to convert him to Evangelical Christianity, but he eventually warms up to the church and becomes a born-again Christian.

-While floating at the bottom of a pool early in the morning, Zoe meets Vanessa Shaw, an openly gay woman.
-Vanessa thinking that Zoe is drowning saves her, but Zoe tells her she was only floating at the bottom of the pool, looking up at the lights.
-Zoe and Vanessa quickly become friends and eventually fall in love.
-At first Zoe is unwilling to admit the relationship with Vanessa, but when Vanessa is saddened that Zoe is ashamed of her, Zoe admits to her ex-husband, Max, when she has a chance meeting with him at a grocery store, that she and Vanessa are dating.
-Max is shocked and disgusted, and confides to Pastor Clive that he fears Zoe "turned" to lesbianism because he was not enough of a man to satisfy her.
+Zoe eventually meets Vanessa Shaw, an openly gay woman.
+They quickly become friends and eventually fall in love.
+Zoe runs into Max at the grocery store, and tells him that she and Vanessa are dating.
+Max is shocked and disgusted, and admits to Pastor Clive that he fears Zoe "turned" to lesbianism because he was not enough of a man to satisfy her.